Skip to content

 If restarting the containers does not resolve the issue, there are a couple of things you can look into:

-Launching manually the backup⚓︎
+Launching the backup manually⚓︎

 I can't connect to the py4web administration site⚓︎

-The password should be given in the docker .env
+The URL to this site is your-website/_dashboard.
+The password should be given in the docker .env environment file.

 Updating a Docker installation⚓︎